Search

 New MEP technology

-There’s also a new ingredient on the market today that shows a lot of promise when it comes to managing EDS.
+There’s also a new ingredient on the market today that shows great promise for managing EDS.
 Methyl Estraodiolpropanoate, or MEP, is a new skincare technology that can help strengthen the skin’s moisture barrier and reduce the effects of estrogen deficiency.
 Right now, the only brand using MEP is Emepelle, and it can be found in their morning serum and night cream.

 Emepelle for estrogen-deficient skin

-How MEP works is by targeting collagen loss.
+MEP works by targeting collagen loss.
 It is a non-hormonal estrogen receptor activator that strengthens the skin’s epidermis and boosts collagen production.
-Over time, this can help diminish fine lines and wrinkles, along with creating brighter, more youthful-looking skin.
-While this ingredient is still relatively new, it holds a lot of promise, and it’s sure to be featured in a lot more products moving forward.
+Over time, this can help diminish fine lines and wrinkles and create brighter, more youthful-looking skin.
+While this ingredient is still relatively new, it holds a lot of promise, and it’s sure to be featured in many more products moving forward.

-Looking to get rid of fine lines for good?
-Check out our post on DAXI, a new innovation that’s like Botox – but better.
+Looking to get rid of fine lines permanently?
+Check out our post on DAXI, a new innovation that’s like Botox but better.

 Read Next: